CarlaFdezdh/CarlaFdezdh/README.md

 ### 🌍 Wonder Wander Valencia

-Interactive web application to discover Valencia.
+Interactive web application designed to explore and discover the city of Valencia.
 Final project of the first year of DAM, containerized and deployed with Docker.

 `HTML` `CSS` `JavaScript` `PHP` `Docker`